 2.Determine the causes, symptoms and modes oftransmission of Hepatitis

-B, C and HIV.
+B, C, HIV, and COVID-19.
 Trends/populations affected.
 Updates on new commended

 treatment protocols for HIV, (cocktail therapy) and other current diseases